RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/amqp-starter.md

 Starter autoconfigures:

 - `IRabbitVirtualHostAdmin` to manage virtual hosts.
 Only RabbitMQ implementation exists at the moment.
-- `RegardsAmqpAdmin` to administrate the message broker(create queues, exchanges, bindings with proper names)
+- `IAmqpAdmin` to administrate the message broker(create queues, exchanges, bindings with proper names)
 - `RabbitAdmin` to send and receive message from the right tenant using `MultitenantSimpleRoutingConnectionFactory`
 - `MultitenantSimpleRoutingConnectionFactory` to manage virtual host connections